 The author has personal experience with carbon monoxide poisoning.
 In 1987 his fraternity house furnace malfunctioned when it was -20 degrees.
-Having been trained in the US Marine Corps about the symptoms of carbon monoxide poisoning, the fire department was called and disaster averted when local officials deemed the house unsuitable for living quarters until the furnace was fixed.
+Having been trained in the US Marine Corps about the symptoms of carbon monoxide poisoning, the fire department was called and they used special equipment along with a carbon monoxide respirator to inspect the house.
+A disaster was averted when local officials deemed the house unsuitable for living quarters until the furnace was fixed.

 As the NASCAR season is underway and the weather has been somewhat unpredictable up and down the east coast, generator safety is paramount.
-Generators are a source of electricity for RV’s, travel trailers, pop-up campers and tent campers.
-One thing I’ve personally witnessed is the varieties of ways generator owners try to protect their investment in a generator.
+Generators are a source of electricity for RVs, travel trailers, pop-up campers, and tent campers.
+One thing I’ve personally witnessed is the variety of ways generator owners try to protect their investment in a generator.
 They will build wooden boxes with covers but those don’t necessarily consider the proper and safe operation of the generator.

 One product that any generator owner should consider is the GenTent (http://www.gentent.com/).